 So what makes it different?
 Google Play Music consists of four parts.
 A music locker, podcasts, a streaming library and curated radio stations.

 The music locker is unique to the service.
 Instead of using Google’s library you take the music that you’ve already got – whether in iTunes MP3’s or ripped from CD’s and upload it to the locker.
-At this point you can stream it to your PC or mobile devices.
+At this point, you can stream it to your PC or mobile devices.
 The locker can take up to 50,000 songs and lets you stream them back to yourself.
-The advantage of this is that if you have any MP3’s that won’t be in the Google library – anything from a bootleg from your favorite band to your daughters’ piano recital you can add it in.
-It also makes a decent backup from your MP3s and you can upload files of up to 300mb.
+The advantage of this is that if you have any MP3’s that won’t be in the Google library – anything from a bootleg from your favourite band to your daughters’ piano recital you can add it in.
+It also makes a decent backup from your MP3s and you can upload files of up to 300mb which don’t count towards your Google Drive storage.

-Finally there is a radio service.
+Finally, there is a radio service.
 This was born out of the company Songza that Google bought in 2013.
 It offers you music depending on your mood, what you’re doing and the day curated by ‘actual people’.
-It’s surprisingly spot on in it’s recomendations and it’s great to have the thought taken out having to select the music you want and for discovery.
+It’s surprisingly spot on in it’s recommendations and it’s great to have the thought taken out having to select the music you want and for discovery.

 Price: ± Free, £10 to £15 depending on plan and number of users